maiskt/hackathon.github.io/03-Demographics.Rmd

 Note:

-* No household information available for 2017 Pakistan.
+* No household information available for 2017 Pakistan and Nigeria.
 * Questions about children were not collected in 2013 and 2014 surveys.

 ## SCHOOL_FEE